 Our Norfolk maltings is still our home and from our traditional floors, modern maltings and new Speciality Malt Plant we produce a huge range of malts for imaginative brewers, not just in the UK but all over the world.
 Wherever there is craft beer you’ll find us.

 Through our wholesale partners here in the UK and by direct delivery, we can fulfil any size of order from a few kilos to bulk truck loads.
-No matter what size your brewery, our team of brewers and maltsters will work with you to provide the technical back up to get the very best from our premium grains.
+Regardless of your brewery or distillery size, our team of brewers and maltsters will work with you to provide the technical malt support to get the very best from our premium grains.

 Frederick and his brother George Smith own a grain mill and 288 acres in Little Ryburgh.
 They expand by purchasing land in Dereham and Wells before setting up Malthouses in Great Ryburgh and Dereham.